EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 [PFUAggDatabase][link-pfuaggdatabase] packages)
 benefit from the
 [PFUSetup][link-pfusetup] package [@Heun-pfusetup:2023], which
-identifies a root directory and storage locations for input and output data.
+identifies storage locations for input and output data.

 The packages in the following table are specific to SEA analyses and are available on GitHub.